Reviews You Can Rely On

 Our Analysis and Test Results

 We did like the dispenser on the Ultramax, as water keeps flowing once you open it and you don't have to keep holding it open like you do with other models.
-However, we didn't think this even came close to redeeming its otherwise lackluster performance compared to the best water filters.
+However, we didn't think this even came close to redeeming its otherwise lackluster performance compared to water filters.

 Performance Comparison